sergedesmedt/MathOfNeuralNetworks/RosenblattPerceptronArticle.md

 Let us even simplify this more and consider just:
 $$ax + by = 0$$

-Now, if we fix the values for $a$ and $b$ and solve the equation for various $x$ and $y$ and plot these values we see that the resulting points are all on a line:
+Now, if we fix the values for $a$ and $b$ and solve the equation for various $x$ and $y$ and plot these values we see that the resulting points are all on a line.
-==zie perceptron.ipynb / A line through the origin==

 If we consider the components $a$ and $b$ as a vector $M$, and $x$ en $y$ as a vector $P$, then the above is the dot product:
 $$\begin{aligned}